-The Professional Development blog offers current graduate students an opportunity to learn about professional development in a dynamic virtual format, to share their experiences through their own posts, and to build their career networks in an online professional community.
-It will showcase professional development programming as well as profiling student successes, and is oriented toward current students, alumni networks, and potential employers.
+The Professional Development blog offers current graduate students an opportunity to learn about professional development in a dynamic online format, to share their experiences through their own posts, and to build their career networks.
+It showcases professional development programming as well as profiling student successes, and is oriented toward current students, alumni networks, and potential employers.

 Why should I write a post for the professional development blog?

-You already know how important a polished, professional online presence can be to your career, no matter what your career aspirations are.
-When you contribute to The Graduate School’s professional development blog, we will make sure that you have a professional-looking headshot that you can also use on LinkedIn, Twitter, and your other web profiles.
-You will have the opportunity to promote your own accomplishments and research, and provide links to your own blog or website.
+You already know how important a polished, professional online presence can be to your career, no matter what your aspirations are.
+When you contribute to The Graduate School’s professional development blog, we will make sure that you have a professional-looking headshot that you can also use on LinkedIn, Twitter, and your other online profiles.
+You will have the opportunity to promote your accomplishments and research and provide links to your blog or website.
 Contributing to the professional development blog is an opportunity to grow and highlight your online communication portfolio.

 What should I write about?

 Because this blog is focused specifically on graduate student professional development, most of our student posts fall into three main categories: profiles, resources, and personal reflections.

 - A profile is an interview focusing on a Graduate School alumnus/a and the path of his or her professional development.
 Learn more about the alumni profiles series.

 - A resources piece should describe some professional development resource that you have found useful: what is it, how did you use it, and why was it useful?
 The focus could be an on-campus speaker or workshop, a book, a blog or online tool, etc.